bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 ---

 Programming languages have always been a passion of mine and through the years I've learnt quite a few of them.
-The first one was Pascal some 13 years ago and the last was Scala just a couple of months ago.
+The first one was Pascal, some 13 years ago, and the last was Scala, just a couple of months ago.

 Although the authors of many languages claim that the language they created is the greatest thing after hot water, this is rarely the case.
-Most of the "unique" features are not quite unique and the truly unique stuff is often just useless.
+Most of the "unique" features are not quite unique, and the truly unique stuff is often just useless.
 I don't believe that there is a single greatest and unparallelled language, but I do believe that some languages are more valuable them others in term of both theory(the concepts around which they revolve) and practice(the chances of you landing a job with them or simply getting a task done).

-In this blog post I've review the ten or so languages that I've found to be most enlightening/helpful for me over the years.
+In this blog post I'll review the ten or so languages that I've found to be most enlightening/helpful for me over the years.
 I think that every professional software engineer should have at least a passing knowledge of them.